-In addition, we have a storage area of nearly 1,500 square meters.
 Through the use of an ERP platform and a "Warehouse Control Procedure," we efficiently manage the accounting, batch control, temperature and humidity monitoring, inventory turnover, first-in-first-out, and expiration dates of finished products and materials.

 Furthermore, our factory has fully equipped fire safety software and hardware facilities, as well as a management system that complies with national fire safety requirements.
 Our excellent awareness of safety prevention has earned us the title of "Fire Safety Benchmark Enterprise" awarded by the community.